xbze3/axis-exchange/README.md

 std::unordered_map<std::uint64_t, OrderLocation> OrderLocations;
 ```

-This maps an order ID to its current location in the book.

-`OrderLocation` stores the side, price level, and list iterator for a resting order.
-This allows direct cancellation without scanning every price level.
+Maps an order ID to its side, price level, and list iterator for direct cancellation without scanning the book.

 ### Symbol Registry